gabalafou/mobile-passhash/README.md

 ## Legal and Licenses

 I am required by the Mozilla license from [the original Passhash project](https://github.com/wijjo/PassHash) to disclose the changes I made to source code from that project.
-I copied one file, `passhash-common.js`, from that project.
-I deleted all lines from that file that my project didn't need, and I added ES6 import/export statements.
-I have included [a diff file](passhash-diff.patch) in this repo to show more precisely the modifications I made.
+The high level summary is that I altered none of the actual functionality of the source code that I copied.
+All I did was delete code and I made a few small changes to make the code work with the environment in this repo.

+There were primarily two things copied from the original project:

+- the code that generates a hard-to-guess password given three inputs: a non-secret string (the site tag), a secret string (the master password), and some options
+- the code that generates a portable html file

+I have included a folder called [diffs-wijjo-passhash](diffs-wijjo-passhash) that contains a patch file corresponding to each file that I copied from the original project.
+The patch file shows precisely the modifications I made.
+An empty patch file in that directory means no changes were made.

 The code for this project is licensed under the MIT license.